안녕하세요! 토미입니다.

 Thus, this grammatical rule is called “past perfect tense.”

-Now, to make it easier for you to understand, let’s look at the difference in nuance between the past tense and the past perfect tense.
+Now, to make it easier for you to understand, let’s look at the nuance difference between the past tense and the past perfect tense.

-First, let’s look at the normal use of the past tense.
+First, let’s look at the regular use of the past tense.

 오빠는 일요일에 부산에 갔다.